 Key audit matters are those matters that, in our professional judgement, were of most significance in the audit of the financial statements and include the most significant assessed risks of material misstatement (whether or not due to fraud) identified by us, including those which had the greatest effect on: the overall audit strategy; the allocation of resources in the audit; and directing the efforts of the engagement team.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In arriving at our audit opinion above, the key audit matter was as follows (unchanged from 2018):
+In addition to the matter described in the Basis for Qualified Opinion section, we have determined the matter described below to be the key audit matter to be communicated in our report:

-Valuation of investments
+Valuation of quoted

-Investments held at fair value through profit or loss: £16,088,000; (2018: £21,796,000).
+Quoted investments: £14,779,000; (2019: £14,825,000).